pSpitzner/sublime-text-conda/README.md

 ## Details

-The `itermtab` command can be called from terminal:
+The `itermtab` command can be called from any terminal:
 ```
 itermtab foo/bar/ ls -l
 ```
-will create a new tab in iTerm, set its environment variable `$SUBLIMETAB` to `foo/bar/` and call `ls -l`.
+This will create a new tab in iTerm, set its environment variable `$SUBLIMETAB` to `foo/bar/` and call `ls -l`.

 Calling `itermtab foo/bar/ ls -l` again, will recycle the tab by checking all tabs for `$SUBLIMETAB`.

+If the session is unresponsive (`sleep 10`), the tab is closed and a new one is created.

-Essentially sublime-text-conda is modified to allow this.
+Essentially sublime-text-conda is reconfigured to use `itermtab` instead of calling python directly.
+(I should make a separate repo, this can be used for running other scripts from sublime...)

 In `Conda.sublime-build` you find

 ```
 "variants":